kubernetes-sigs/cluster-api/docs/proposals/20221003-In-place-propagation-of-Kubernetes-objects-only-changes.md

 ```

 After the first reconciliation, the Machine gets above labels.
-Now assume that we remove label `a` from the MachineDeployment; The expected set of labels is
+Now assume that we remove label `b` from the MachineDeployment; The expected set of labels is

 ```yaml
 labels:
   a: a
 ```

-But the machine still has the label `b`, but we cannot remove it, because at this stage we do not know
+But the machine still has the label `b`, and the controller cannot remove it, because at this stage there is not
-if this label has been applied by Cluster API or by the user or another controllers.
+a clear signal allowing to detect if this label has been applied by Cluster API or by the user or another controllers.

 In order to manage properly this use case, that is co-authored maps, the solution available in API server is
 to use [Server Side Apply patches](https://kubernetes.io/docs/reference/using-api/server-side-apply/).